-These exudates contain cholesterol crystals, lipid laden macrophages and a few red-cells.
-Hemosiderin is however minimal 2.
+These exudates contain cholesterol crystals, lipid-laden macrophages and a few red cells.
+However, haemosiderin is minimal 2.

 Ultrasound is an excellent modality for the assessment of the globe, however is hampered in advanced cases by limited specificity and difficulty in distinguishing Coats disease from non-calcified retinoblastoma 2.

 MRI appearances are similar to CT with better contrast resolution and the ability to visualise fainter enhancement, but reduced ability to visualise calcium.
-MRI is also able to visualised globe size.
+MRI is also able to visualise globe size.

-- T1 : high signal due to proteineceous nature of the exudates
+- T1: high signal due to proteinaceous nature of the exudates

-- T2 : high signal due to proteineceous nature of the exudates
+- T2: high signal due to proteinaceous nature of the exudates

 T1 C+ (Gd)